arh-eu/gds-python-sdk/README.md

 The _attachment ID_ has the same restriction, the difference is the prefix.
 Instead of the `EVNT` you should use `ATID`.
 The ID for the attachment can be `"ATID2006241023125470"`.

-Since the format is these messages have to follow is very strict, you will have to use `hex` values in your event strings for the _binary  IDs_ of your attachments.
+Since the format these messages have to follow is very strict, you will have to use `hex` values in your event strings for the _binary  IDs_ of your attachments.
 These `hex` values are unique identifiers for your binaries.
 To get the `hex` value of a string you can use the console client with the `-hex` flag to print these values.
 The client will print the results without any connection to a GDS.
 You can also enter multiple names, separating them by semicolon (`;`):

 ```sh
 python .\simple_client.py -hex "picture1.bmp;picture3.bmp"